Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Impact Parameter Dependence

-In the past $m_{Xn}$ has been treated as the mean number of excitations~\cite{brozGeneratorForwardNeutrons2020}.
-However, this treatment must be flawed, since $m_{Xn}$ can exceed unity at high energies and small impact parameters, and may lead to non-physical neutron multiplicities (exceeding the number of neutrons in the nucleus).
-The neutron emission probabilities for Pb$^{208}$ shown in Fig.\ref{fig:neutron_theory}b follow a different approach based on the formalism developed in Refs.~\cite{pshenichnovMutualHeavyIon2001a,PhysRevC.60.044901}.
+However, $m_{Xn}$ cannot be treated as the neutron emission probability, since $m_{Xn}$ can exceed unity at high energies and small impact parameters, and may lead to non-physical neutron multiplicities (exceeding the number of neutrons in the nucleus).
+Figure~\ref{fig:neutron_theory}b shows the neutron emission probabilities for Pb$^{208}$ following the formalism developed in Refs.~\cite{pshenichnovMutualHeavyIon2001a,PhysRevC.60.044901} which is used by the RELDIS Monte Carlo model~\cite{pshenichnovElectromagneticExcitationFragmentation2011}.
 Following this approach, the probability for absorbing exactly N photons is

 and the corresponding normalized probability density for absorbing $N$ photons with energies $\omega_{1}$, $\omega_{2}$,...,and $\omega_{N}$ is~\cite{brandenburgAcoplanarityQEDPairs2020b}